Nick-Falletta/Github-Basics-Document/Github Basics Document.md

 # What to Expect

-This file summarizes the git commands we talked about on the 4th FCA Bootcamp session (10/07/2024).
+This file summarizes the git commands.
 Each command is sectioned off by an h1 title (like the "What to Expect" above), so if there is a command that interests you then you can use quickly jump to it.
 Additionally, with each command you'll find subsections of simple errors with possible causes in case you ever need to troubleshoot.

-Here are some quick housekeeping notes before we begin.
-We will be reviewing all the commands as Terminal/Command Prompt commands, but if you wish to follow along via a GUI tool like Github Desktop feel free.
-We recommend following along with the git CLI (Command Line Interface), though, since knowing how to navigate that environment is an equally valuable skill.
-Additionally, this document is "opinionated", meaning that we will discuss commands alongside certain good practices.
-What this means for you is that this is not the *only* way to use these git commands, but following these practices will guarantee that you don't run into any troublesome issues during your git journey.
-With that said, happy reading!

 # Install `git`